 for a soft emerald haze

-the scents ground into the coarse carpet of bug-infested halls,
+scents ground into the coarse carpets of bug-infested halls,

 the walls rumble with droning bass and electro-beat.